-- ➤ Unweighted is a 4.0 scale; weighted is a 5.0 scale - ➤ All academic majors and all elective courses are used to calculate unweighted GPA scale (except pass/fail). - ➤ Only courses considered as majors (5 credit courses) are used to calculate weighted GPA.
-Heterogeneous courses and courses taken for Pass/Fail are not used to calculate weighted GPA.
+Unweighted is a 4.0 scale; weighted is a 5.0 scale

+All academic major and minor courses are used to calculate unweighted GPA scale (except pass/fail).

+Only courses considered as majors (5 credit courses) are used to calculate weighted GPA.
+Unleveled courses and courses taken for Pass/Fail are not used to calculate weighted GPA.